Finding Our Purpose : Nervous System Regulation

 Pursuing purpose and fulfillment often requires stepping into uncertainty.
 If our nervous system is dysregulated (stuck in fight-flight-freeze), we may avoid risk, self-sabotage, or get overwhelmed by fear.
 A well-regulated nervous system allows us to tolerate discomfort, handle setbacks with grace, and stay committed to long-term goals.

 👉 Example: You may want to start a creative business but fear rejection.
-With regulation, you can experience the fear without being paralyzed by it, allowing you to take courageous steps forward.
+With regulation, you can experience the fear without being paralyzed by it, while developing specific business skills provides your nervous system with concrete evidence that you can handle the challenges involved.

 Living Fully in the Present